-- The Health and Social Care Act 2008: Code of Practice for health and adult social care on the prevention and control of infections and related guidance - EU Directive Council Directive 2010/32/EU (2010) Implementing the Framework Agreement on Prevention from Sharps Injuries in the Hospital and Healthcare Sector Concluded by HOSPEEM and EPSU.
-Official Journal of European Union - European Bio Safety Network Toolkit
+- Guidance for Clinical Health Care Workers: Protection Against Infection with Blood-borne Viruses; Recommendations of the Expert Advisory Group on AIDS and the Advisory Group on Hepatitis - The Health and Social Care Act 2008: Code of Practice for health and adult social care on the prevention and control of infections and related guidance - EU Directive Council Directive 2010/32/EU (2010) Implementing the Framework Agreement on Prevention from Sharps Injuries in the Hospital and Healthcare Sector Concluded by HOSPEEM and EPSU.
+Official Journal of European Union - Health Protection Agency.
+Blood Borne Viruses and Occupational Exposure - NHS Employers Health and Safety Essential Guides - European Bio Safety Network Toolkit